BeyondTheClouds/VMPlaceS/README.md

 $ sbt gen-idea
 ```

-Open, then chose the project VMPlaceS
+In intelliJ, chose Open, then chose the project VMPlaceS, then click on "Convert..."

 Ignore the warning "Maven Project need to be imported"

-Do not convert to a SBT project

-Do not import the SBT project
+Do not convert to a SBT project or import the SBT project when openning the file "build.sbt"

-and open the folder in intelliJ: a fully configured project has been generated.
+Configure a scala SDK (Open a .scala file to see the associated warning): Chose or create a scala SDK selecting the 2.10.4 version

 ### B- Running with command line